Computer Science Academic Honesty

 Definition: What is plagiarism?

 Plagiarism is not only unethical but it is also detrimental to student learning and goes counter to the department culture.
-Plagiarism is presenting, as one's own, the code, ideas, words or products of another person, for academic evaluation, without proper acknowledgment.
+Plagiarism is presenting, as one's own, the code, ideas, words, or products of another person, for academic evaluation, without proper acknowledgment.
 According to Merriam-Webster online dictionary, plagiarism is an act of fraud.
-It involves both stealing someone else's work and lying about it afterwards.
-Please refer to SCSU ACADEMIC MISCONDUCT, SCSU student handbook and ACM's Code of Ethics and Professional Conduct.
+It involves both stealing someone else's work and lying about it afterward.
+Please refer to SCSU ACADEMIC MISCONDUCT, SCSU Student Handbook and ACM's Code of Ethics and Professional Conduct.

 Plagiarism includes, but is not limited to: